ali10129/EaseMiss/README.md

 This code basicaly tries to count the number of cache misses when multipling matrix A and matrix B to generate matrix C.
 It also compares 6 different algorithm when doing this job. ( Inner product, Outer product, Gustavson and ...).
+## Referencing:
+*If you are using the code or any other ideas from the paper/code.
+I would be appreciated if you cite to this paper:*
+  > SplitCache: ...

 ### Before starting:
 - The Cache by defualt uses *LRU replacement policy*.
 If you want to use other replacement policies, you should implement it inside the code.